Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/deploying-maintaining/how-tos/deploying-testing/how-to-combine-deployment.md

 The Combine automation tool does not support CloudFormation Template updates due to the vagaries of managing CloudFormation Template Parameters in the AWS API.
 This has been addressed in the 3.14 release.
 To update the CloudFormation Templates you will need to update each template via the AWS Console.

-# Log into the AWS Console.
+- Log into the AWS Console.
-# Browse to AWS CloudFormation Console.
+- Browse to AWS CloudFormation Console.
-# Choose the `Combine` (or `Combine-<ShardId>`) Stack.
+- Choose the `Combine` (or `Combine-<ShardId>`) Stack.
-# Click "Update Stack" then choose "Make a direct update".
+- Click "Update Stack" then choose "Make a direct update".
-# Choose "Replace existing template".
+- Choose "Replace existing template".
-# In a separate tab browse to the `combine-devops-<account id>-<region id>` bucket.
+- In a separate tab browse to the `combine-devops-<account id>-<region id>` bucket.
 Browse to `deployments`.
 Browse to `templates`.
 Browse to the `bricks-release-version` you specified during the update.
 Choose `combine.yaml` and copy the "Object URL".
 Paste this into the "Amazon S3 URL" field in the CloudFormation Console tab.
-# Update any parameters as instruction by the Combine deployment runbook (if any).
+- Update any parameters as instruction by the Combine deployment runbook (if any).
-# Update the `Bricks Version` parameter to match the `bricks-release-version` value you specified.
+- Update the `Bricks Version` parameter to match the `bricks-release-version` value you specified.
-# Click "Next".
+- Click "Next".
-# Check the acknowledged.
+- Check the acknowledged.
 Click "Next".
-# Click "Submit".
+- Click "Submit".
-# If there are no changes proceed to the next template.
+- If there are no changes proceed to the next template.
-# Repeat these steps for the `combine-policy.yaml` template.
+- Repeat these steps for the `combine-policy.yaml` template.
-# Repeat these steps for the `combine-vpc.yaml` template.
+- Repeat these steps for the `combine-vpc.yaml` template.
 When you update the CloudFormation Parameters update the following values:
-## "Server Configuration - TAP" -> "Version" : Set this to the provided Combine version.
+  - "Server Configuration - TAP" -> "Version" : Set this to the provided Combine version.
-## "Server Configuration - Endpoints" -> "Version" : Set this to the provided Combine version.
+  - "Server Configuration - Endpoints" -> "Version" : Set this to the provided Combine version.

 If all templates are updated successfully you may proceed to the final step.
 Initiate an "Instance Refresh" on the `Combine-ASG-Tap` and `Combine-ASG-Endpoints` Auto Scaling Groups.
 Set a minimum of a 60 second warmup.
 Uncheck "Enable skip matching".
 This will rebuild your TAP and Endpoint servers to use the update artifacts you staged in S3 and configured with CloudFormation.

 ## Combine 3.14.x

+Under Developement.